 Gold Is Not An Investment

 That plus rapidly rising prices brought upon by pent-up demand caused by the returning soldiers forming families meant inflation was running hot.
 That then forced the relatively nascent Federal Reserve to jack up interest rates in the middle of a deep recession.
-And hence the mini-depression.
+Which then caused the mini depression.

 Somewhat similar decisions were made during the actual Great Depression of the late 1920s.
 The Federal Reserve then failed to act as the lender of last resort to the failing banks.